mdsahilhussain/mdsahilhussain/README.md

 ----

 ### Ask me about
 Over 2 years+ of hands-on experience in crafting scalable, high-performance web applications using React.js, Next.js, TypeScript, and modern JavaScript (ES6+).

 A graduate in Computer Science Engineering (8.04 CGPA), I combine a strong academic foundation with practical experience delivering responsive, accessible, and user-focused interfaces.

-At Prolink Infotech, I led the frontend development of 3+ B2B SaaS applications, focusing on modular code architecture, CI/CD practices, and performance tuning — resulting in a 30%+ improvement in Google Lighthouse scores.
+At Prolink Infotech, I led the frontend development of 3+ B2B SaaS applications, focusing on modular code architecture, CI/CD practices, and performance tuning, resulting in a 30%+ improvement in Google Lighthouse scores.

 My earlier job titles at Mindzenx and as a freelance UI developer for SolveChamp involved building mobile-first, pixel-perfect UIs and interactive prototypes, increasing engagement metrics by up to 85%.
 I bring deep experience with tools like Redux, Tailwind CSS, Webpack, Vite, and RESTful APIs, and actively contribute to testing, code reviews, and version control using Git.
-My core strengths include UI/UX design, responsive layouts, frontend architecture, and performance optimization.
-I’m passionate about creating clean, accessible frontend systems that scale — working closely with cross-functional teams to turn ideas into polished user experiences.
+My core strengths include UI/UX design, responsive layouts, frontend architecture, and performance optimisation.
+I’m passionate about creating clean, accessible frontend systems that scale, working closely with cross-functional teams to turn ideas into polished user experiences.

 I’m currently seeking a Frontend Developer opportunity (India or global), where I can contribute to SaaS or AI-driven platforms, leverage my expertise in React, Next.js, and modern tooling, and continue growing alongside a collaborative, forward-thinking team.

 ##### 📫 How to reach me **msahil.hussain9@gmail.com**